 The left-hand panel of Table 2 displays the standard deviation of several measures of labor input in the pre and post-84 periods, as well as the ratio between the two.
 The variables considered include employment in the private sector, hours in the private sector (employment times hours per worker) and economy-wide hours.
-The decline in the volatility of hours since the mid 80s, like that of other major macro variables, is seen to be large and highly significant, with the ratio of standard deviations ranging between 0.49 and 0.73, and always significantly smaller than one.
+The decline in the volatility of hours since the mid 80s, like that of other major macro variables, is seen to be large and highly significant, with the standard deviation falling between 35% and 49% and always significantly so.

 A more interesting piece of evidence is the change in the relative volatility of labor input, measured as the ratio of the standard deviation of labor input to the standard deviation of output.
 These estimates are presented in the right-hand panel of Table 2.
-Without exception, all labor input measures have experienced an increase in their nipulation yields the identity:

-$$\rho(y-n,y) = \frac{\sigma{y-h}}{\sigma{y-n}}\rho(y-h,y) + \frac{\sigma{h-n}}{\sigma{y-n}}\rho(h-n,y)$$ relative volatility in the post versus pre-84 period.
+Without exception, all labor input measures have experienced an increase in their relative volatility in the post versus pre-84 period.
 In other words, the decline in the variability of labor input has been less pronounced than that of output.
-The increase in the relative volatility of hours worked ranges from 28 to 54% in the private sector and from 7 to 44% in the total economy.
-The corresponding increase for employment is slightly smaller, ranging from 11 to 47% in the private sector, but is still statistically significant.
+The increase in the relative volatility of hours worked ranges from 30% to 48% in the private sector and from 7% to 30% in the total economy.
+The corresponding increase for employment is slightly smaller, ranging from 23% to 43% in the private sector, but is still statistically significant.